To vote in Lewis & Clark County, Montana, you must be:

 Each of our polling places are equipped with at least one AutoMARK to enable people with disabilities to vote independently and privately.
 Our election judges can also assist you with "curbside voting," if you are unable to enter the polling place, or with marking your ballot inside the polling place.
 If you prefer, you can bring a friend or relative to the polling place to assist you with voting, with the permission of the election judge.

-If you are unable to provide a signature or identifying mark, you may designate an agent for the purpose of signing election documents.
+If you are unable to provide a signature or identifying mark, you may designate an agent to assist with all aspects of the registration and voting process, including signing applications and absentee or mail ballots.

 Some voters with disabilities may find it easier to request an electronic ballot and vote with assistive technology on their home computers.